maximilian-muecke/DataScienceStudyCase/README.md

 - **Supplier Performance KPIs: Dataset for key supplier performance indicators.**

-		* SupplierId: The supplier who has records of wrong deliveries, weekly reds, backlogs or LPKM score.
+		* SupplierId: The supplier who has records of wrong deliveries, backlogs or LPKM score.

 		* Amount_WD_3M, Amount_WD_6M, Amount_WD_12M: Wrong deliveries happen when suppliers send wrong material parts.
 These features are the amount of wrong deliveries in the last 3 months, 6 months or 12 months for each supplier.